25 May 8 Steps to Make Healthy Eating Simple!

 - Start Small: Don’t overwhelm yourself by making too many changes at once.
 Start small by swapping out one unhealthy item for another every few days or every week—whichever you find more manageable.
 For example, replace creamy salad dressings with olive oil and vinegar or add 1 less sugar/sweetener to your coffee.
 New life patterns are not created overnight—it’s a process.
 Give yourself a few days to adjust to one change before making another.
 Baby steps equal long lasting changes!

 - Ditch the Temptations: When your goal is to eat healthier, the last thing you want is to have sugary, processed foods in your cabinets.
-Get rid of foods that tempt you to overeat.
+Get rid of foods that tempt you to overeat, so you don’t need to rely on willpower.
 Of course, eating healthy doesn’t mean depriving yourself either.
 Keep a dark chocolate bar or some cinnamon coated almonds to tame your sweet tooth.
 Both have nutrients, yet keep your sweet tooth under control.

 - Make a Plan: Do you go on autopilot at the grocery store or do you have a list and stick with it?
-Poor planning (or none at all) can lead to poor choices.
-Before your next trip to the market, make a list of fruits, vegetables, lean proteins, complex carbohydrates, and healthy fats at the top.
+Poor planning (or none at all) can lead to less healthy choices.
+Before your next trip to the market, make a list and include fruits, vegetables, lean proteins, complex carbohydrates, and healthy fats at the top.
 Or, take this one step further by pre-planning your meals.
 This also eliminates the end-of-day ritual of opening up your pantry or refrigerator and declaring you have nothing to eat.

 - Eat the Rainbow: Fill your plate with the bright colors of the rainbow.
 Consuming a colorful variety of fruits and vegetables helps ensure you are getting essential nutrients – vitamins, minerals, antioxidants, fiber and more.
 For example, red tomatoes contain lycopene which can inhibit the growth of cancer cells, along with Vitamins A & C which are antioxidants that help protect against cell damage.
 Purple cabbage is packed phytonutrients and anthocyanin pigments which may reduce cholesterol, decrease inflammation, and improve your immune function and vision.
 (1)